 - Print and distribute Form W-2 yourself

-- Use payroll services or software to help fill out the forms
+- Use payroll software to fill out forms

 When printing Forms W-2, be sure that the name, address, and SSN is accurate for each employee.
 Also, double-check that your business’s information is correct.
 You can only print on W-2 forms.
 Do not handwrite on Form W-2.

-If you opt to use a payroll service or software, chances are they will do most of the legwork for you.
-Many online payroll software companies will fill out Forms W-2 for you based on information you input into the system.
+Use payroll software to fill out forms: If you opt to use a payroll service or software, chances are they’ll do most of the legwork for you.
+Many online payroll software companies will fill out Forms W-2 for you based on the information you input into the system.
 And, some payroll services even send Forms W-2 directly to the SSA on your behalf.

 If your provider doesn’t handle the distributing and filing for you, look into what options you have.
 Check with your payroll provider to see whether or not you can print Forms W-2 directly from your account and if electronic W-2s are an option for your employees.